LeedsCodeDojo/TryFSharp/Exercises.md

 ``` fsharp
 type Shapes = JsonProvider<"shapes.json">
 let shapesList = Shapes.Load("shapes.json")
 ```

-shapesList will then be a sequence of records and you can use intellisense to see the fields that are available.
+shapesList will then be a sequence of records and you can use intellisense to see the fields available.